amatthiessen/Portfolio/LA_Crime_Map/README.md

 One of the first steps when using K-means is to choose how many centroids you want the algorithm to create.

 In this project I use the elbow method to get an idea of the appropriate number of centroids to use.
 The basic idea is you create a graph with number of centroids in the x-axis and on the y-axis you have a value that captures how far away points are from their centroids.
-For that distance from centroid value, I calculated the sum of squares error for each cluster and added them together.
+For the distance from centroid value, I calculated the sum of squares error for each cluster and added them together.

 The area of the graph that resembles an elbow is a good guess for the number of centroid you should use.